pablo-is-a-goblin/task-management/docs/DECISIONS.md

 I spent the second day reading documentaion focused on Celery and its integration with Django, as well as using Django templates with DRF as I am used to working with a JavaScript frontend.

 ### Day 3
 I have implemented all the API endpoints related to user management and authetification, as well as a simple frontend with Django templates to give clients an intuitive way to interact with the API.
-I also wanted to implement the rest of the API, although I had problem with the authentification system which cosumed a great part of today's worktime (more about it on the 'Technical challenges faced' section)
+I also wanted to implement the rest of the API, although I had problem with the authentification system which cosumed a great part of today's worktime (more about it on the 'Technical challenges faced' section).

 ### Day 4
 I started programming a universal template for rendering all the lists and detail views.
 Furthermore, I implemented all the endpoints for the tasks and tags API and I tested they worked well.
 There are still some minors bugs that need fixing.